 Архип Куїнджі – Arkhyp Kuinji (1841-1910)

-Kuinji worked in the realistic manner but also used techniques of impressionism.
-There are over 200 his studies which are considered to be perfect examples of the impressionist style.
-The artist even quarreled with the realists: he asked his students not for copying reality but for expressing themselves, and it was not common at all at those times.
+Kuinji worked in a realistic manner but also used techniques of impressionism.
+There are over 200 of his studies are considered to be perfect examples of the impressionist style.
+The artist even quarreled with the realists: he asked his students not to copy reality but to express themselves, and it was not common at all at those times.

 Where to see